rh-aiservices-bu/rhods_monai/README.md

 This projects aims to demonstrate the app development capabilities using RHODS (Red Hat Openshift Data Science) by leveraging MONAI (Medical Open Network for AI).

-**Written by Maria Shevchuk, 7-12-2022**

-Welcome to my project!
+## Contents

+In this repository you can find:

+## Resources

 You may find the following resources helpful for this project:

 ---